 Follow up for brain tumours

-After your treatment has finished, your doctor will want you to have regular check ups.
+After your treatment has finished, you will need to have regular check ups.
 At the check ups your doctor will examine you and ask about any symptoms you are having.
 You may also have CT scans or MRI scans from time to time.
-You won’t have a scan at every visit.
+You won’t usually have regular scans.
 A growing brain tumour is likely to produce new symptoms.
-If you don’t have any, it’s unlikely that a scan would find a change in your condition.
+So if you don’t have any symptoms, it is unlikely that a scan would find a change in your condition.

 It is normal to worry about your health when your treatment is over.
 If you are worried between appointments, get in touch with your doctor or specialist nurse.